Intracellular bacteria: Facultative intracellular bacteria

 Examples of facultative intracellular bacteria include members of the genera Brucella, Legionella, Listeria, and Mycobacterium.
 These bacteria invade the human body and replicate inside the cells, evading the immune system and causing disease by disrupting the human's cells normal function.
 Diseases caused by facultative intracellular bacteria include Listeriosis (Listeria monocytogenes), Typhoid Fever (Salmonella typhi), Legionnaires' disease (Legionella pneumophila), and Salmonellosis (Salmonella enterica) to name a few.
 While they can invade the human body, they are also capable of living extracellularly.
 These bacteria can replicate within the environment, sustain their metabolic state, and survive harsh conditions by using mechanisms such as a bacterium-containing vacuole, lysosome resistance, and entering a survival state called persistence.'

 Obligate intracellular bacteria

-Examples of obligate intracellular bacteria include members of the order Rickettsiales and members of the genus Mycoplasma.
+Examples of obligate intracellular bacteria include members of the orders Rickettsiales and Chlamydiales and members of the genus Mycoplasma.
 These bacteria need the human host to be able to reproduce and when they have invaded the body, they cause disease.
 Unlike facultative intracellular bacteria that can grow within or outside of a host's body, obligate bacteria cannot survive without host cells.
 These bacteria cannot reproduce outside of the host cell because they lack the metabolic processes and enzymes needed to reproduce, which the host cell gives them.
 Diseases caused by obligate intracellular bacteria include chlamydia (Chlamydia trachomatis) and Rocky Mountain Spotted Fever (Rickettsia rickettsii).